-The ultimate impact of Brexit on Jackson remains uncertain at this time.
-Jackson will evaluate risks associated with the potential uncertainty and consequences that may follow Brexit, including (i) downturns in economic activity in the United Kingdom and European Union; (ii) volatility on exchange rates on interest rates; (iii) changes in the legal and regulatory regime that govern Prudential plc operations; and (iv) operational disruption.
+The United Kingdom held a referendum on June 23, 2016 on its membership in the European Union ("EU"), which resulted in a majority of U.K. voters voting to exit the EU ("Brexit").
+On March 29, 2017, the United Kingdom initiated the withdrawal process by sending a formal notice of the country's intention to withdraw from the EU.
+In December 2017, agreement was reached between the United Kingdom and the EU to progress negotiations onto transitional arrangements and the future trading relationship.
+The outcome of negotiations remain uncertain.
+Jackson will face risks associated with the potential uncertainty and consequences that may follow Brexit, including with respect to volatility in exchange rates and interest rates.
 Brexit could adversely affect European or worldwide political, regulatory, economic or market conditions and could contribute to instability in global political institutions, regulatory agencies and financial markets.
-Brexit could also lead to legal uncertainty and politically divergent national laws and regulations as a new relationship between the United Kingdom and European Union is defined and the United Kingdom determines which EU laws to replace or replicate.
-Any of these effects of Brexit, and others that Jackson cannot anticipate, could adversely affect Jackson's business, results of operations and financial condition.
+Brexit could also lead to legal uncertainty and politically divergent national laws and regulations as a new relationship between the United Kingdom and EU is defined and the United Kingdom determines which EU laws to replace or replicate.
+Any of these effects of Brexit, and others Jackson cannot anticipate, could adversely affect Jackson's business, results of operations and financial condition.